Safety & Science: What Makes The Nonprofit Milk Bank Different

 Safety, science and health – what sets the nonprofit milk bank apart . . .

 “Every day is about making 100% sure that the pasteurized donor human milk we distribute is safe for every baby who receives it.
-These babies range from healthy full-term infant who receives a little donor milk while mom is building up her milk supply to the severely medically fragile preterm baby who is fighting for their future in a hospital neonatal intensive care unit.
+These babies range from the healthy full-term infant who receives a little donor milk while mom is building up her milk supply to the severely medically fragile preterm baby who is fighting for their future in a hospital neonatal intensive care unit.
 We are here for all these babies.
 And our regulations and practices must ensure the highest levels of safety, commitment, and integrity,” explains Deborah Youngblood, CEO of Mothers’ Milk Bank Northeast and mom of three.

 Everyone at the milk bank is dedicated to the mission of providing every baby with the opportunity to thrive.
 Our focus is on supporting family and community health by providing safe, pasteurized, donor human milk.
 Our donor screening and engagement team, as well as our lab team, implement highly regulated practices to ensure safety.
 This is what distinguishes us as an accredited nonprofit milk bank.
 We are overseen by both Federal Food and Drug Administration (FDA) agency and the nationally recognized Human Milk Banking Association of North America (HMBANA) that set safety standards for nonprofit milk banks and regularly audits their operations.